Saffron as a Natural Aphrodisiac

-Saffron may in fact be one of the most potent natural sexual enhancers yet, according to a comprehensive study of natural plant aphrodisiacs conducted in Ontario, Canada in which only evidence based, credible, comparative natural medicine clinical studies were analyzed.
+The effects of saffronmay, in fact, make it one of the most potent natural sexual enhancers yet, according to a comprehensive study on natural plant aphrodisiacs conducted in Ontario, Canada in which only evidence based, credible, comparative natural medicine clinical studies were analyzed.
 It has been suggested that part of Saffron’s magical property is thought to be its enhancement of “lust” via certain neurotransmitters that stimulate libido or erogenous zones.
-Saffron may also lower blood pleasure and stimulate blood dilation and respiration according to studies.1
+Other saffron health benefits include lowering blood pleasure and stimulating blood dilation and respiration, according to studies.

-During the primary course of one study, the effect of Crocus sativus (saffron) was studied on male Erectile Dysfunction (ED).
-Twenty male patients with ED were followed for ten days in which each morning they took a tablet containing 200mg of saffron.
+During the primary course of one study, the effect of Saffron (Crocus Sativus) was studied on male Erectile Dysfunction (ED).
+Twenty male patients with ED were followed for ten days in which each morning they took a tablet containing 200mg of saffron supplement.
 Patients underwent the nocturnal penile tumescence (NPT) test and the international index of erectile function questionnaire (IIEF-15) at the start of the treatment and at the end of the ten days.
 After the ten days of taking saffron there was a statistically significant improvement in tip rigidity and tip tumescence as well as base rigidity and base tumescence.
 ILEF-15 total scores were significantly higher in patients after saffron treatment.
 Saffron showed a positive effect on sexual function with increased number and duration of erectile events seen in patients with ED even only after taking it for ten days.
-2

-Saffron usage has clear demonstrative sexual stimulation responses in several animal studies.
-3
+Saffron usage has clear demonstrative beneficial effects on sexual stimulation responses in several animal studies.

 Saffron and Sexual Dysfunction Medications

-Saffron is also an excellent natural product to alleviate the stress-sex cycle so prominent in our western society.
+Saffron is also an excellent natural product with promising medicinal properties to alleviate the stress-sex cycle so prominent in our western society.
 (Read more about Saffron and the Stress-Sex Cycle)

 Information and statements provided on this site are for informational purposes only and have not been evaluated or approved by the FDA.
 They are not intended as a substitute for advice from your physician or other health care professional.
 Products are intended to support general well-being and a healthy lifestyle, not intended to treat, diagnose, mitigate, prevent, or cure any condition or disease.
 Products should be used as directed and not during pregnancy or nursing.